ElektronikaDonBosco/Alarm-Yolo/README.md

 ## Install dependecies and download packages

 Firs of all we will have to install python dependecies.
-For that open a terminal an execute the followin commands.
+For that open a terminal an execute the following commands.

 ```bash
 sudo apt-get update